 Brian Arthur's theory of progressive technological advancement must be amended.
 The potential of technological development is not automatically realized.
 It is welcomed only when the general value climate in a society is dominated by an emphasis on becoming modern, i.e. looking for the new rather than looking toward being traditional or the old.
-Among the eight mentalities we have surveyed (1: 132-135), we have located two different such mentalities.
+Among the eight mentalities we have surveyed,6 we have located two different such mentalities.

-One is the 'challenging' mentality of becoming (i.e. of modernism), pragmatism, and materialism (1: 132).
-It emerged, for example, in China when it had overcome Mongolian threats from its west.
-Manufacturing and trade bloomed.
-(See 1: 102-104.)
-The accompanying urbanization modernized old China.
+One is the 'challenging' mentality of becoming (i.e. of modernism), pragmatism, and materialism.7 It emerged, for example, in China when it had overcome Mongolian threats from its west.
+Manufacturing and trade bloomed.8 The accompanying urbanization modernized old China.
 Even oceanic possibilities in the east and south were now open with new shipbuilding know-how.
 With its new technologies adopted, Chinas GNP was probably higher than all the rest of the world combined.
 As always, engineers from special parts of science are the biggest Providers to the businesspersons in the realm of the economy.
 As Joel Mokyr puts it in his historical review on technological creativity and economic progress; they are "the lever of riches" (Mokyr 1990).
-More on this in the next volume of The Many-Splendored Society that deals with the pursuit of prosperity.
+More on this in The Pursuit of Wealth and Order in volume 6 in the series The Many-Splendored Society.

-A second type of value climate that moves technological development forward is the one we have called the 'advocacy' mode of becoming, faithfulness, and materialism (1: 133).
-It differs from the 'challenging' value climate in its preference for firm rather than pragmatic values.
+A second type of value climate that moves technological development forward is the one we have called the 'advocacy' mode of becoming, faithfulness, and materialism.9 It differs from the 'challenging' value climate in its preference for firm rather than pragmatic values.
 Its adherents advocate a modern comfortable life, but they accept only new technologies that are faithful to nature as it is given.
 In today's world, this approach calls for a sustainable level of the extraction of natural resources and other minimum conditions for the survival of human societies.
 The individuals or groups of people who hold advocacy values are materialists and modern.
-They should be distinguished both from those who are hijacked by doomsday science (page 4: 56 et seq. above), and from those whose values and life-styles are those of flagellants.
+They should be distinguished both from those who are hijacked by doomsday science,10 and from those whose values and life-styles are those of flagellants.